Paradise Valley, Arizona: History

 As the neighboring settlements of Phoenix and Scottsdale began to grow and annex adjoining areas, the residents of what became Paradise Valley were concerned that the qualities they most valued would be lost if they were consumed by their larger neighbors.
 These residents formed the "Citizens Committee for the Incorporation of The Town of Paradise Valley, Arizona", which collected enough signatures to take to the Maricopa County Board of Supervisors.
 The supervisors granted the petition, allowing the town of Paradise Valley to be incorporated on May 24, 1961.

-Today, Paradise Valley is Phoenix's wealthiest suburb, known primarily for its many resorts and expensive real estate.
+Today, Paradise Valley is one of Phoenix's wealthiest suburbs.

 Geography

-According to the United States Census Bureau, the town has a total area of 15.4 sqmi, of which 0.03 sqmi, or 0.18%, is water.
+According to the United States Census Bureau, the town has an area of 15.4 sqmi, of which 0.03 sqmi, or 0.18%, is water.

-The central terrain of Paradise Valley is dominated by Mummy Mountain.
+Mummy Mountain dominates Paradise Valley's central terrain.
 Other landmarks include Camelback Mountain on the southern border and the Piestewa Peak mountainous area on the western border.

 Several historical sites are within the town, including the Harold C. Price, Sr. House, McCune Mansion/Hormel Mansion, and Barry Goldwater Memorial Park.